Understanding The Dental Implant Process, Common Issues And Complications

 Experienced dental surgeons such as Dr. Bikram Sethi are experts at analyzing the oral health of patients, and determining whether or not they are eligible for implants.
 If you come in for a consultation at Central Periodontics, Dr. Sethi will give you his honest opinion – and if he thinks that a dental implant is not the right option, he will not recommend it.

-Patients who are at risk of complications include those with poor overall health, a history of gum disease or tooth decay, and elderly individuals who may not be able to have a bone graft.
+Patients who are at risk of complications include those with poor overall health.

 Interested In A Dental Implant?
 Get A Consultation With Dr. Bikram Sethi Right Away!